yixiaoshenghua/ViT4RL/README.md

 After the instalation ends you can activate your environment with
 ```

-conda activate CtrlFormer
+conda activate rl3

 ```

-To train the CtrlFormer run
+To train the ViT4RL run
 ```

-python3 train.py  batch_size=512 action_repeat=2 env=walker_walk
+bash scripts/run_walker_walk.sh

 ```

-This will produce the `runs` folder, where all the outputs are going to be stored including train/eval logs, tensorboard blobs, and evaluation episode videos.
+This will produce the `log` folder, where all the outputs are going to be stored including train/eval logs, tensorboard blobs, and evaluation episode videos.
 To launch tensorboard run
 ```

-tensorboard --logdir runs
+tensorboard --logdir log

 ```